Actifio/WindowsMaskingScriptSupport/readme.md

 ### Validation

-Compare the masked index ID between the source DB (smalldb) and the mounted masked copy (maskedsmalldb).
+Compare the masked index ID between the source DB (i.e. smalldb) and the mounted masked copy (i.e. maskedsmalldb).

 ### Important details to be aware of

+1)  The BAT file only runs when these are all set:   "%ACT_MULTI_OPNAME%" == "scrub-mount" if "%ACT_MULTI_END%" == "true" if "%ACT_PHASE%" == "post"

+This ensures the script only runs after all parts of the prep-mount are complete including mounting of logs and starting of prepmounted Database.

+### Manual test of bat file

+You can run the bat file with a parameter of 'test' to do a manual set of masking.

+### Default mask command in masking_update.bat

+By default this script is shown running a SQL command with a SQL script to do simple masking.
+This lets you test the whole process without masking software.

 1)  The SQLCMD path in the BAT file needs to be fully stated and must exist.
 On some versions of SQL Server the path might be different.
 2)  The SQLCMD has a -b to force a failure if the SQL fails.
-3)  The BAT file only runs when these are all set:   "%ACT_MULTI_OPNAME%" == "scrub-mount" if "%ACT_MULTI_END%" == "true" if "%ACT_PHASE%" == "post"

-This ensures the script only runs after all parts of the prep-mount are complete including mounting of logs and starting of prepmounted Database.

-### Manual test of bat file

-You can run the bat file with a parameter of 'test' to do a manual set of masking.